istio/istio.io/_docs/tasks/security/plugin-ca-cert.md

 ## Before you begin

-* Set up Istio on auth-enabled Kubernetes by following the instructions in the [quick start]({{home}}/docs/setup/kubernetes/quick-start.html).
+* Set up Istio by following the instructions in the [quick start]({{home}}/docs/setup/kubernetes/quick-start.html).
   Note that authentication should be enabled at step 5 in the [installation steps]({{home}}/docs/setup/kubernetes/quick-start.html#installation-steps).